Preparing to Conduct an Informational Interview

 Step One: Self Assessment

-Once you have some career options in mind, learn as much as you can about that career or organization.
+Once you have some career options in mind, learn as much as you can about them.
 As you become more informed about the organization or career field, you will be able to ask more relevant questions during the interview.
-You do not want to waste the employer's time with questions that could have easily been answered by doing your homework.
+You do not want to waste the employer's time with questions easily answered by doing research.
 There are many resources available to you during your research.
 Among the recommended resources are each organization's website and the Career Services website.

 Develop a list of potential individuals to interview.
-You can create this list from personal contacts (friends, family, neighbors, co-workers, professors, etc.), organizational directories, public speakers or almost any person who works within an organization in which you might be interested.
+You can create this list from personal contacts (friends, family, neighbors, co-workers, professors, etc.), occupational directories, public speakers or almost anyone in an organization that interests you.

 By E-mail: An e-mail requesting an informational interview should include: